What Is a Triaxial Test? | Different Types of Triaxial Test

 Consolidated Undrained (CU) triaxial test

-In Consolidated Undrained (CU) and Consolidated Drained (CD) triaxial shear tests, the sample is saturated before testing begins and excess pore pressure dissipation during consolidation to reach equilibrium conditions is allowed.
+In Consolidated Undrained (CU) and Consolidated Drained (CD) triaxial shear tests, the sample is saturated before testing begins, and excess pore pressure dissipation during consolidation to reach equilibrium conditions is allowed.
 The aim here is to bring the specimen as close as possible to conditions at its natural state in the ground.

 Consolidated Drained (CD) triaxial test